 2. What do you do all day?

 The only person who could probably get away with asking this question is a fellow homeschooling mom or a mom considering homeschooling who is genuinely trying to figure out how to schedule a homeschool day.

-If it is asked by anyone else with even a hint of “you must sit on the couch watching reality TV and eating bon-bons all day,” it’s probably not going to go over well.
+If anyone else asks, with even a hint of “you must sit on the couch watching reality TV and eating bonbons all day,” it’s probably not going to go over well.
 Just warning you.